chhzh123/bril-dev/Lesson13/README.md

 In this task, I implemented a simple solver for polynomial factoring on the integer set ![Z](https://render.githubusercontent.com/render/math?math=\mathbb{Z}).
 The code is [here](https://github.com/chhzh123/bril-dev/blob/master/Lesson13/syn.py), which partly reuses the [Ex2](https://github.com/sampsyo/minisynth/blob/master/ex2.py) program.

-Firstly I added power support (`a^b`) to that simple language, so that the users can type the polynomial they want to factorize in a text file.
-The key idea is that considering the following polynomial,
+Firstly I added power support (`a^b`) to the language, so that the users can type the polynomial they want to factorize in a text file.
+We can consider the following polynomial,
 ![poly](https://render.githubusercontent.com/render/math?math=f(x)=a_nx^n%2Ba_{n-1}x^{n-1}%2B\cdots%2Ba_0),
 if
 ![poly](https://render.githubusercontent.com/render/math?math=\forall{r},f(r)=0\implies{r\in\mathbb{R}}),